Frequently Asked Questions

 How many visitors can I bring with me while I'm getting treatment?

-We ask that only 2 visitors stay with patients while getting treated.
+We ask that only two visitors stay with patients while getting treated.
 The reasons behind this are space, noise and ensuring safe, quality patient care.
 Lake Health University Hospitals Seidman Cancer Center also does not allow children under the age of 12 in the infusion area.

 Can I use my cell phone/lap top while I am getting treated?